fsvreddit/comment-nuke/README.md

 This app was originally written by /u/FlyingLaserTurtle, with contributions from /u/ni5arga.

+## Source code and license

+Comment Mop is open source and licensed under the BSD Three Clause license.
+The source code is available on GitHub [here](https://github.com/fsvreddit/comment-nuke).

 ## Change History

 Coming soon in the next version: